dime-worldbank/reproducible-template-stata/README.md

  2. Look at the changes on GitHub Desktop.
  3. Commit again.
 #### Third run
- 1. Run do-file again
+ 1. Run do-file again.
- 2. Look at changes on GH
+ 2. Look at changes on GH.
- 3. Commit changes
+ 3. Commit changes.

 ### Now, uncomment Line 47 on the code.

 #### Fourth run
-1. Run do-file again
+1. Run do-file again.
-2. Look at changes on GH
+2. Look at changes on GH.
-3. Commit changes
+3. Commit changes.

 #### Fifth run
-1. Run do-file again
+1. Run do-file again.
 2. There should be no changes now!